bhargavsk1077/crypto-ception/README.md

 aesd.py - python script which decrypts all files (when placed in the directory in which the readme folder created by aese.py is present)

 rsa.py - program to generate rsa-2048 key pair which can be hardcoded in the encryption and decryption scripts

+WARNING : the executable file 'aese' is programmed to encrypt everything from the home directory of the user. so do not ry this without a virtual machine to test it on.